MikeZhao2004/ArXivCat/README.md

 [中文说明](README_zh.md)

-ArXivCat is a small desktop tool for downloading arXiv source packages, expanding LaTeX `\input` / `\include`, and exporting cleaner paper text into `body.tex` and `appendix.tex`.
+ArXivCat is a small desktop tool for working with arXiv LaTeX source packages.
+It downloads the source, expands LaTeX `\input` / `\include`, and exports cleaner paper text into `body.tex` and `appendix.tex`.

-It is designed for a practical workflow: paste an arXiv URL or ID, inspect the extracted result, make small edits, and optionally ask a lightweight Gemini chat panel about the currently loaded paper content.
+The project is meant for a simple workflow: paste an arXiv URL or ID, inspect the extracted text, make small edits, and optionally use the built-in Gemini chat panel to ask quick questions about the current paper content.

 ![ArXivCat screenshot](assets/screenshot.png)

-## What it does
+## Features

-- downloads arXiv source tarballs from an arXiv URL, PDF URL, or raw arXiv ID
+- download source packages from an arXiv URL, PDF URL, or raw arXiv ID
-- extracts the source into a local cache
+- extract and cache arXiv source locally
-- expands nested LaTeX `\input` and `\include`
+- recursively expand nested LaTeX `\input` and `\include`
-- detects the main TeX file and exports:
+- detect the main TeX file automatically
+- export:
   - `body.tex`
   - `appendix.tex` when available
-- provides a Tkinter GUI for previewing and editing extracted content
+- preview and lightly edit extracted text in a Tkinter GUI
-- includes a small right-side Gemini chat panel with resettable short-term memory
+- use a lightweight Gemini chat panel on the right side

-## What it does not try to do
+## Scope

 ArXivCat is intentionally narrow in scope.

-- It does not try to be a full LaTeX compiler.
+- It is not a full LaTeX compiler.
-- It does not promise perfect parsing for every paper source tree.
+- It does not guarantee perfect parsing for every paper source tree.
-- The chat panel is helpful for lightweight reading assistance, but it is not a full retrieval system.
+- The chat panel is meant for lightweight reading assistance, not full retrieval over arbitrary long papers.

-## Screenshot

-The screenshot above is referenced with a relative path so it renders correctly on GitHub and in forks.

 ## Installation

-### Python environment
+Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-If you want to use the chat panel, set `GEMINI_API_KEY` in your environment.
+To use the chat panel, set `GEMINI_API_KEY` in your environment.

-### Run from source
+## Run from source

 GUI: